Beginning the work with conversations in Early Childhood

 Gordon’s equity and inclusion programs support the mission of the school, by ensuring that every student and family feels entitled to full membership in the community.
 The school supports affinity groups, which recognizes shared experiences and promotes cross-cultural dialogue.

-• Parents of Students of Color is a network of parents who meet regularly throughout the school year to support students of color.
+• Parents of Students of Color (since 1998) is a network of parents who meet regularly throughout the school year to support students of color.

-• Common Ground is a voluntary program that began in 2006 for students of color that begins in the first grade and ends in eighth grade.
+• Common Ground (since 2008) is a voluntary program that began in 2006 for students of color that begins in the first grade and ends in eighth grade.

-• Brother to Brother is a space of affinity and belonging for Black and Brown boys in Middle School.
+• Brother to Brother (since 2022) is a space of affinity and belonging for Black and Brown boys in Middle School.

 In 2010, Gordon's Faculty of Color program expanded to become a series of race-based affinity group meetings for all faculty and staff.